slothcoder21/Lost/README.md

 # Lost - Reconnect with your belongings

 ## Inspiration
 We've all been there - that sinking feeling when you realize your water bottle, backpack, or student ID is missing.
+You can post on Reddit but it gets buried by hundreds of posts.
 At UC Davis and campuses everywhere, lost items pile up in offices and lost & found centers, often never reunited with their owners.
-Our team experienced this frustration firsthand, which inspired us to create a solution that bridges the gap between lost items and their rightful owners.
+I haveexperienced this frustration firsthand, which inspired me to create a solution that bridges the gap between lost items and their rightful owners.

 ## What it does
 **Lost & Found** is a mobile application that streamlines the process of reporting and finding lost items.
 Users can: